tinymce/tinymce-docs/tinydrive/libraries/nodejs.md

 #### 2. Change the `apiKey` in `tinydrive-nodejs-starter/config.js`

-You get the api key from the `API Key Manager` account manager at http://tiny.cloud.
+You get the API key from the `API Key Manager` account manager at http://tiny.cloud.

 #### 3. Create a `tinydrive-nodejs-starter/private.key` file containing your generated private RSA key